flokleiser/nextjs-flo/README.md

 - [ ] Navbar smaller on mobile
 - [ ] OR: navbar expandable on mobile
 - [ ] Navbar centered horizontally on mobile
-- [ ] subtitles center and not boxed

 ## Almost Top Priority (nice to have, when bored)